25 GMAT Test-Day Tips

 Similarly, as you begin each subsequent problem, don’t ever think back to earlier problems.
 Don’t think about anything but what you’re working on at that exact second in time.

-To the detriment of their GMAT scores, many students attempt to determine how well they’re doing while taking the GMAT.
+To their detriment, many students attempt to determine how well they’re doing while taking the GMAT.
 Don’t make this mistake.

-No matter what you think you know about the GMAT, no matter how much experience you have with it, you’ll never know how well you’re doing until the test is over.
+It doesn’t matter what you think you know about the GMAT.
+It doesn’t matter how much experience you have with it.
+You’ll never know how well you’re doing until the test is over.

 KEY FACT:

-No matter what you think you know about the GMAT, no matter how much experience you have with it, you’ll never know how well you’re doing until the test is over.
+No matter what you think you know about the GMAT, or how much experience you have, you’ll never know how well you’re doing until the test is over.

 It’s important to realize the following:

-• Despite your best intuition, you have absolutely no way of determining whether a question is easy or hard for the purposes of your score.
+• Despite your best intuition, you have no way of determining whether a question is easy or hard for scoring purposes.

 • You have no way of knowing how other students did or are doing on a question.

-• What seems easy to you may be hard for the majority, and what seems hard to you may be easy for the majority.
+• What seems easy to you may be hard for the majority, and vice versa.

 • You won’t know which questions are experimental.

 Thus, your best move is to get busy answering the questions presented to you.
-Don’t spend even a minute of time wondering how you’re doing.
+Don’t spend even a minute of time wondering how you’re doing on that section.

 KEY FACT:

-You can incorrectly answer a bunch of questions on both the Quant and Verbal sections and still earn a great GMAT score!
+You can incorrectly answer several questions in all 3 sections and still earn a great GMAT score!

-Let’s be crystal clear about one thing: if you find yourself having to skip and guess on a large number of questions, you are probably not as prepared for the GMAT as you should be.
+Let’s be crystal clear about one thing.
+If you’re skipping and guessing on several questions, you’re probably not as prepared for the GMAT as you should be.

-With that said, almost all test-takers will encounter some problems that are just too difficult for them to solve.
-Recognize the problem types that you know are difficult for you, take your best guess on them, and move on.
+With that said, almost all test-takers encounter some problems that are just too difficult for them to solve.
+Recognize the problem types that are difficult for you, take your best guess, and move on.

 For example, maybe you didn’t have the time to study functions sufficiently.
 Furthermore, let’s say you tend to incorrectly answer roughly 80 percent of all function questions you attempt.
-If you see what appears to be a difficult function question on the test, would it be wise to spend three minutes trying to solve it?
+If you encounter a seemingly difficult function question, would it be wise to spend 3 minutes trying to solve it?
 Probably not.
-Instead, guess and move on to the next question, armed with the extra time that you just gained by not wasting time on a likely miss.
+Instead, guess and move on, armed with the extra time that you gained by not fighting a losing battle.
 In other words, use strategic guessing to enhance your score.
 Fight the battles you can win.

 TTP PRO TIP: